bjornefisk/StudyTutor/README.md

 npm run dev  # default: http://localhost:3000
 ```

-Open the app in your browser and start learning.
+Open the app in your browser and start learning with AI-enhanced tutoring!